Here’s what’s happening Wednesday with the pandemic in the U.S.:

 THREE THINGS TO KNOW TODAY

-— New York’s governor is threatening to fine hospitals that don’t use their allotment of COVID-19 vaccine fast enough.
+— Some of the nation’s governors are growing impatient for hospitals and other health care organizations to vaccine their front-line workers.
+New York’s governor is threatening to fine hospitals that don’t use their allotment of COVID-19 vaccine fast enough.
 His counterpart in South Carolina says hospitals and health care workers have until Jan.
 15 to get a shot or move to the back of the line.
 California’s governor wants to use dentists to dispense shots.
 With frustration rising over the slow rollout of the vaccine, state leaders and other politicians are turning up the pressure, improvising and seeking to bend the rules to get shots in arms more quickly.

 — It’s more like bumper-to-bumper than the usual shoulder-to-shoulder business for members of the New Hampshire House, who are convening in their cars instead of the Statehouse.
 Since the pandemic began, the 400-member House has met indoors in an ice arena and outside on an athletic field.
 But after House Speaker Dick Hinch died of COVID-19 a week after being sworn in during the Dec.
 2 outdoor gathering, Republican House leaders scheduled a drive-in-movie-style session to elect his replacement and adopt rules for the next two years.
 Democrats have unsuccessfully pushed for fully remote sessions.

 — U.S. health officials say at least 29 people developed severe allergic reactions to coronavirus vaccines, but they stress that the risk for most people is low.
 The CDC says 29 of the more than 5.3 million people who have been vaccinated suffered anaphylaxis, a life-threatening allergic reaction that can be controlled through an epinephrine injection.
 That’s a rate of about 5.5 cases per million people, which is roughly four times higher than the rate seen in a study of people who got flu shots.